 When planning a trip, I’d recommend taking a small detour, fly to Gdansk and take the ferry to Oslo.
 It’s an amazing experience and gives you a bit of a taste of Baltic waters.
 What to do when you arrive?
 Start with the museums, they’re all bunched up in one place around the Bygdøy peninsula.
 Learn about fascinating Viking long ships they used to traverse the Atlantic Ocean at the Viking Ship Museum (https://www.khm.uio.no/besok-oss/vikingskipshuset/).
 Visit the Fram Museum (https://frammuseum.no/), or as I like to call it, the frostbite museum and learn about polar expeditions.
-Or Kon-Tiki Museum (https://www.kon-tiki.no/) telling the story of an absolute mad Norwegian that took a bamboo raft across the Pacific Ocean.
+Or make a stop at the Kon-Tiki Museum (https://www.kon-tiki.no/).
+It pays tribute to Thor Heyerdahl; an absolute mad Norwegian that took a bamboo raft across the Pacific Ocean.
+There is also book about this amazing adventure and the movie Kon-Tiki released in 2012 is definitely worth watching too.
 I could go on about others like the Museum of Cultural History, or the Maritime one.
 Best advice I can give: just take a walk around Bygdøy and enter anything that looks interesting.